Statistical Analysis System (SAS) Programming Certification 2025 – 400 Free Practice Questions to Pass the Exam

 Get further explanation with Examzify DeepDiveBeta

-By using the DATA step only
+By using the DATA step with a DBMS option

 Next Question